 Choosing a Theme

-For a class blog, two-columns themes work well, because the second column allows for extra widgets on the left with author info, calendars of posts, etc. The IRIS Center has several themes already installed, which can be added to your instance of WordPress.
-Hemingway is a good two-column theme.
-It’s clean and readable.
-If an instructor is interested in themes other than those already available on the IRIS domain, send us an email with the theme of choice.
+1. Blog: For a class blog, two-columns themes work well, because the second column allows for extra widgets on the left with author info, calendars of posts, etc. Hemingway is one of our go-to themes for class websites because it’s clean and readable.

 Selecting Plugins (Plugins below are already available on the IRIS domain)